Jacob Tersmeden: Marriage

 On 22 September 1743 Tersmeden married Magdalena Elisabeth Söderhielm, also known as Lona Lisa, at World Heritage Site Engelsberg Ironworks.

 Tersmeden's and Söderhielm's first child, Maria Elisabeth, was born in 1744.

 Tersmeden is a direct ancestor of the Hereditary Princess of Liechtenstein, Princess Augusta of Eulenburg and Hertefeld and resistance fighter Libertas Schulze-Boysen.

 Death

 Tersmeden died on 9 February 1767, aged 54, in Hedemora.
-He was buried on 3 March in the Tersmeden grave choir at Söderbärke Church.
+He was buried on 3 March in the Tersmeden grave near the altar at Söderbärke Church.